Overbryd/dotfiles/README.md

     ├── .tm_properties  # configuration for TextMate
-    ├── .vimrc          # a great .vimrc with comments ├── decrypt.sh      # decrypt sensitive files and put them in place ├── encrypt.sh      # simple wrapper to encrypt sensitive files for storage ├── Makefile        # this Makefile controls all sections of this project └── bootstrap.sh    # 0-100 bootstrap script for a new freshly installed Mac
+    ├── .vimrc          # a great .vimrc with comments ├── decrypt.sh      # decrypt sensitive files and put them in place └── encrypt.sh      # simple wrapper to encrypt sensitive files for storage

 ## Credits